-It gives many people around the world the opportunity to showcase and earn from their craft talents and it has become somewhat of an e-commerce staple carving out a sizeable niche for itself that not even the big boys – Amazon – can’t touch (yet).
+I love Etsy.
+It gives many people around the world the opportunity to earn from their craft talents.
+It has become somewhat of an e-commerce staple carving out a sizeable niche for itself that not even the big boys – Amazon – can’t touch.

-However, when it comes to the Etsy Affiliate program, I have to say;
+But when it comes to the Etsy Affiliate program, I have to say; it’s surprisingly disappointing.

 Why Is The Etsy Affiliate Program Disappointing?

 As you will see from this review, they make it purposefully hard to join & promote, and what’s even worse is that their commission structure is optimized to make sure you do not get paid much (even if you tried).

 When it comes to earning affiliate commissions off physical products such as the ones found on Etsy, I do not expect them to match the 40 to 50% commissions you get selling software and online tools.

 However, Etsy is offering a meek 4% flat rate sounds a bit on the low end to me.